Answer a few questions

 - Sunlight penetration – Depending on the tree and its location you might want to let some more light through braches or below the canopy.
 This can assist in better lawn growth or simply letting more ling into a room in your house.

-- Health of tree – If you give a tree a trim every 3 or 4 years, you give it a new lease on life and allow it to grow and bloom to its full potential.
+- The health of the tree – If you give a tree a trim every 3 or 4 years, you give it a new lease on life and allow it to grow and bloom to its full potential.

 Tree trimming tips